camunda-community-hub/micronaut-zeebe-client/README.md

 your [Micronaut](https://micronaut.io) project (similar to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe/)).
 It allows you to e.g. deploy processes to [Camunda Cloud](https://docs.camunda.io/docs/components/concepts/what-is-camunda-cloud/), start and cancel instances and work on [jobs](https://docs.camunda.io/docs/components/concepts/job-workers/).

 Micronaut is known for its efficient use of resources.
 With this integration you can easily implement a Zeebe job worker to process tasks.
+If you use GraalVM you have startup times of about 35ms!

 The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency and your Camunda Cloud credentials in your Micronaut project!